From the author:

 Like a ride in the elevator

-"Sales pitch during a lift ride" is the literal translation of the term "elevator pitch".
+"Sales pitch during a ride in the elevator" is the literal translation of the term "elevator pitch".
 A well-prepared elevator pitch will take you there where there is little time left to engage a potential client and interest, be it at a trade show, network meeting, or indeed in a lift.

 With the emotional elevator pitch, you develop an elevator pitch that combines the unique features of your offer with the current needs of your particular customer and appeals to you on an emotional level.